Non-Stick Grilling With Blue Plate Mayo

 Grilled Rib-Eyes

-As soon as the weather warms up, it is time to light that grill and host backyard barbecues or fire-up a quick dinner for the family.
-There’s always that moment though, when your delicate fish, perfect pork chop or beautifully marbled beef burgers flare up and get stuck to the grill.
-No matter how much oil you use, it still seems to happen.
-Remember, oil and water don’t mix, so when foods are cooking on the grill, the oil runs off and often causes flaming.
-Those flare-ups also cause delicate proteins such as fish to dry out and stick to the grill.
+When the weather warms up, it’s time to fire up the grill.
+But no matter how much oil you use, there’s always that moment when your delicate fish, perfect pork chop or beautifully marbled beef burgers flare up and stick to the grill.
+Why?
+Oil and water don’t mix, so when foods are cooking on the grill, the oil runs off and often causes flaming.
+Those flare-ups also cause delicate proteins to dry out and stick to the grill.

-This is where the fun begins!
 Think of Blue Plate Mayonnaise as a vehicle for flavor.
-Add any number of spices, herbs or citrus (finely grated peel or juice) to a couple tablespoons of Blue Plate mayonnaise, infusing the mayo with flavor that lends punch to whatever’s on the grill.
-As the liquid from the mayonnaise evaporates, the flavor condenses.
-It is a win-win-win situation for keeping foods from sticking, adding flavor to your foods and looking like the pro grill-master of your dreams.
+Add any number of spices, herbs or citrus (finely grated peel or juice) to a couple tablespoons of Blue Plate Mayonnaise, infusing it with flavor.
+Coat the meat, fish or vegetables with the mayo mixture before grilling.
+As the liquid from the coating evaporates, the flavor condenses and the juices are sealed in.
+It is a win-win-win situation for keeping foods from sticking, adding flavor to your foods and grilling like a pro.

 Grilled Artichokes with Lemon Caper Aioli